robbycarff/jobScraper/README.md

 # JobScraper
-The goal of this project is to help me with look at metrics from various cities and neighborhoods while I look for a job.
+The goal of this project is to build a web analytics dashboard.
+I am planning to apply it to housing and job market data.
+Build my own trading bot to display on dashboard?

 ## Architecture plan